overtone/overtone.device.audiocubes/README.md

 ### Creating handlers

 See `test/example.clj`.
-Create an OSC handler with `mk-cube-handle` passing a map of event type to handler function, available event types to use as keys in the map are as follows:
+Create an OSC handler with `mk-cube-handler` passing a map of event type to handler function, available event types to use as keys in the map are as follows:

 * `:topology` Called when the cube topology is changed, and passed a list of tuples describing the new per-cube and per-face adjacencies.
 Each entry in the